MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 Example: `ACCESSION: ZMS00006`

 8-character fix-length string.
 Prefix two or three alphabetical capital characters specify the site, i.e. database, where the record is submitted and stored.
 Prefixes currently used are listed in the “Prefix of ID” column of the MassBank  “Statistics” table (http://www.massbank.jp/en/statistics.html).
-Rest of the field is decimal letters which are the identifier of the record at each site.
+Rest of the field are decimal letters which are the identifier of the record at each site.

-#### <a name="2.1.2"></a>2.1.2 RECORD_TITLE
+#### <a name="2.1.2"></a>2.1.2 RECORD\_TITLE
 Brief Description of MassBank Record.
 Mandatory

 Example: `RECORD_TITLE: (-)-Nicotine; ESI-QQ; MS2; CE 40 V; [M+H]+`